 In considering the recommendation of the Acasti board of directors with respect to the merger, Acasti shareholders should be aware that the directors and executive officers of Acasti have interests in the merger that may be different from, or in addition to, the interests of Acasti shareholders generally.
-The Acasti board of directors was aware of these interests and considered them, among other matters, in adopting resolutions approving the merger agreement, recommending that Acasti shareholders.
-These interests are described in further detail in "The Merger-Interests of Acasti board of Acasti beginning on page 113.
+The Acasti board of directors was aware of these interests and considered them, among other matters, in adopting resolutions approving the merger agreement, recommending that Acasti shareholders vote to approve the share issuance resolution and directing that the share issuance resolutions be submitted to a vote of the Acasti shareholders.
+These interests are described in further detail in "The Merger-Interests of Acasti Directors and Executive Officers in the Merger" beginning on page 113.